thehubbard/esa-pyxel/README.md

 ## Installation

-Installation instructions can be found [here](https://esa.gitlab.io/pyxel/doc/install.html).
+[Installation instructions](https://esa.gitlab.io/pyxel/doc/tutorials/install.html) can be found in the tutorials.

 ## Examples